-Step 2 Look at this reasonably.
+Step 2 Look at This With Reason

 Are these people having the most fabulous life?
 I am happy, of course, if they are, but I can be pretty certain they too have ‘hassles’ in their lives, loose ends in their jobs, relationships, etc. They have also had hard times and hard lessons in their lives.
 Life is fair to all!
 No one escapes hard times/lessons.

 When I tell myself I ‘should,’ it immediately sends me into a state of rebellion. (is it just me?)
 Shoulds just make me go into my ‘scarcity’ brain.
 If I say I ‘should’ lose weight, I immediately begin to load up on carbs.
 When I say I ‘should’ accomplish x,y,z, it makes me feel I am going to run out of time so I do the opposite, nothing!
 I automatically believe there is a shortage of something and begin to hoard what I think I am soon to be missing.
 By remembering that I am lacking nothing, have so much to be thankful for and have nothing to fear, I find I want to create something, or accomplish something.
-When I’m coming from a place of safety and abundance, my desire changes from should to want.
+When I’m coming from a place of safety and abundance, my desire changes from should to want to.
 And sometimes it makes me absolutely ok with being 'normal' and doing nothing!